Join Us At Process Mining Camp 2025!

 1. You need to download and install this update manually to make sure you get the latest version of the Java runtime and graph layout. ↩︎

-Process Mining Café 24: Project Planning
+Process Mining Café 38: Challenges

-Process Mining Café 24
+Process Mining Café 38

 Sign up for the café mailing list here to receive a reminder one hour before the session starts.
+Or add the time to your calendar if you don’t want to miss it.